Is a career in industry better than a career in practice? There’s no right answer, but there are certain ways to weigh up your options.

 The person/team you will be working with will also have an effect on the work you are exposed to (be it industry or practice).
 Tax is such a technical specialism and a profession where having a mentor (rather than just a manager) is fundamental at every step of your career.

 A career in practice (particularly within the larger firms) tends to be more structured as a transparent and clear career path is often carved out.
-Industry lacks this definitive structure in terms of promotional opportunities for tax professionals.
+Industry lacks this definitive and clear structure in terms of promotional opportunities for tax professionals.
 However, the success and culture of any organisation are general signs as to whether an opportunity to progress will become available.
 The growing importance of tax across the globe has resulted in an increased emphasis on strong in-house tax teams with additional headcount required and thus, promotional opportunities.

-Is it true that industry can provide a more balanced work/life balance?
+Is it true that industry can provide more work/life balance?
 It depends.
 Needless to say, the environment in practice is client facing, so you are expected to deliver as required and demanded by your clients.
 But the corporate sector also has clients in the form of internal stakeholders and investors, where challenging deadlines can arise at any time.
 It’s often a question of figuring out who is controlling the workload.
 Senior tax professionals in practice can get to a stage in their career where they can control the workload, as can tax teams in industry where the decisions are made in Ireland or Europe.
 If decisions are made in the US, however, you may have limited control over your day.

 Salary and benefit trends

 When it comes to salary, is practice or industry better?
 In years gone by, a move to industry almost always resulted in a significant uplift in salary.
 However, firms have really disrupted this trend in recent times as they have recognised the need to improve salaries and benefits to retain talent.
-There has been an increased focus on intrinsic rewards within both landscapes, such as office amenities, flexibility to work from home, career progression and opportunities.
+There has been an increased focus on intrinsic rewards within both practice and Industry landscapes, such as office amenities, flexibility to work from home, career progression and opportunities.

 Need help achieving your ambitions?